 The Born Free Hostel is one of the cheapest, but still reasonable in quality and service, alternatives in the area.
 Again in a side street it is a good alternative when on budget

-This is another area popular with tourist.
-The main reason is proximity to the BTS Metro station that will take you everywhere in Bangkok, as easy as that.
+It is another area popular with many tourists and probably the main reason is the proximity to the BTS Metro station that will take you everywhere in Bangkok, as easy as that.

 If you take the train on business hour you will notice lots of expats going to work.
 Sukhumvit Road is in fact popular with western people living or staying long term in Bangkok.